Skip to content

 • server.key to ApiPrivateKey (no extension)

-The certificate creation process is complete.
-Now you can:
+The certificate creation process is now complete.
+You can:

 Installing the certificate on the server